marianorviola/Reproducible-Research-Course-Project-1/README.md

 # Reproducible-Research-Course-Project-1
 This is Course Project 1 Assignment.
-This project contains one R markdown file with the code and 4 plots that answers the questions posed on the Course Project 1 Reproducible Research Week 2 Assignment.
+This PA1_template.Rmd contains the R markdown file with the code that runs the 4 plots.
+The plots answer the questions posed on the Course Project 1 Reproducible Research Week 2 Assignment.